Neville St George: Auckland selection

-Then on October 7, St George was selected to make his full Auckland debut in a match against a newly formed and short lived Bay of Plenty team at the Tauranga Domain.
+Then, on 7 October, St George was selected to make his full Auckland debut in a match against a newly formed and short lived Bay of Plenty team at the Tauranga Domain.
 St George played at prop, with Wally Somers in the hooking position.
 Auckland won the match 33 points to 26.

 The 1923 season saw St George play 14 matches for Devonport but no representative matches at all.
-His only points were a single conversion in a match against Newton on July 28, and a conversion against City on September 8.
+His only points were a single conversion in a match against Newton on 28 July, and a conversion against City on 8 September.
 Following the later match he was chosen in the reserves for Auckland Province in a match against Auckland but he did not take the field.
 The 1924 season saw St George play 17 matches for Devonport and once again he was not selected for any representative matches.
-After Devonport’s round 2 match against Ellerslie United he was said to be prominent among their players.
+After Devonport's round 2 match against Ellerslie United he was said to be prominent among their players.
 The following week St George was sent off midway through the second half for the first time in his career along with future New Zealand representative Alf Townsend of City.
 They were opposing hookers and there had been issues with the scrum with the New Zealand Herald commenting “the action of the referee, Mr [Les] Bull, in sending the City and Devonport hookers off the field on Saturday, might be taken as the first step on the part of referees to make a serious attempt to improve the scrums”.
 Two weeks later against Ponsonby he was said to be “prominent” along with captain Alf Scott.
-Following a win over Athletic on June 21 the Herald said that “St George is a much improved player, and is a tower of strength to his side”.
+Following a win over Athletic on 21 June, the Herald said that “St George is a much improved player, and is a tower of strength to his side”.
 His only points of the season came in a 32–13 win over Mangere Rangers at Victoria Park.
-His successful conversion gave Devonport a 27-0 lead.
+His successful conversion gave Devonport a 27–0 lead.
 He appeared to only attempt goal kicks occasionally for Devonport and mostly late in matches.
 The Auckland Star in the same match said that St George was “always to the fore in forward movements” along with Jim O'Brien.
 Devonport were having their best season since 1916 when they came second in the championship.
 After 15 matches Devonport had a 11 win, 1 draw, 3 loss record, while Marist Old Boys were 2 points behind them but with a game in hand.
 The Auckland Rugby League decided to make the two teams play off for the title and Marist won narrowly by 20 points to 17 before a club record crowd of 17,000 at Carlaw Park.